-A couple months ago I talked about ways to use binders to get organized at home.
+A couple of months ago, I talked about ways to use binders to get organized at home.
 Today I’m sharing more ideas specifically for kids.
 Binders not only help them organize but also archive and showcase their stuff, as seen below:

-2. School Binders: Use binders not just during the school year but also to archive your student’s best work after the school year ends.
+2. School Binders: Use binders not just during the school year but also to archive your student’s best work after school.
 Use one color per child or a different color for each grade level.

 3. Lego & Game Manuals, Puzzle Guides, etc.: Put manuals in page protectors and keep them in a binder.
-Not only will you avoid hunting for a missing manual, but the page protectors also, ahem, protect them so that they’ll last longer in better condition.
+Not only will you avoid hunting for a missing manual, but the page protectors also protect them so that they’ll last longer in better condition.

 5. Baseball Card Collection: Besides school papers, this is probably the most obvious way to use a binder for kids, but I still had to add it to the list!